The cyber risk management policy answers this question: “What is our risk management philosophy and methodology based on our landscape?”

 Do a scan of your platform (including production systems, public Web servers, and applications) to identify vulnerabilities.
 If you use a vulnerability scanner, the tool will likely score risks based on the CVSS system.
 CVSS scores range from 0-10 (with 10 being the most severe) and are calculated using metric groups that take several security-related measurements into account.
 The CVSS system will also assign each discovered risk a severity rating.
 Once you have identified the technical, physical and administrative risks to your organization.
 You need to classify the likelihood of each incident occurring, as well as an appropriate severity if it occurred.
 Both the likelihood and severity rating can be categorized as low, moderate, high or critical.
 For example, if a hacker got a hold of customer credit card data, that would be considered a high risk and high impact event.

-Use your findings from the vulnerability assessment to create an SLA for time to remediate vulnerabilities.
+Use your findings from the vulnerability assessment to create a SLA (service level agreement) for time to remediate vulnerabilities.
 Industry standards for remediation are:

 ○ Critical: before release or within 7 days of discovery